F5Networks/f5-aws-cloudformation/supported/autoscale/waf/via-lb/1nic/existing-stack/bigiq/README.md

  - F5 has created a matrix that contains all of the tagged releases of the F5 Cloud Formation Templates (CFTs) for Amazon AWS, and the corresponding BIG-IP versions, license types and throughput levels available for a specific tagged release.
 See https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md.

-## Launching the template using the AWS Launch Stack buttons
+## Launching the template using the AWS Launch Stack button
-The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch Stack button.<br>
+The easiest way to deploy this CloudFormation template is to use the Launch Stack button.<br>
 **Important**: You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button.

 <a href="https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=F5-BYOL-BIGIP-WAF-Autoscale&templateURL=https://s3.amazonaws.com/f5-cft/f5-bigiq-autoscale-bigip-waf.template"><img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/></a>